stenden-inf1a/project/README.md

 ## Synopsis
-This repository is used for: project Battlebot.
-Battlebot is a school project from Stenden University, with the goal to teach Arduino programming and devlopping a bigger skillset in computer networking.
+This repository is used for: **_project Battlebot_**.
+Battlebot is a school project from _Stenden University_, with the goal to teach Arduino programming and devlopping a bigger skillset in computer networking.

 ## Project goal
 The goal of the project is to make the battlebot do challenges through a web interface.
 The challenges the battlebot has to face are yet to